 Finally, you need to choose the weight of your interfacing.
 In general, pick a similar weight to your fabric.
 A lighter weight fabric will need less support, because presumably you chose the light weight fabric for its float and drape and you don’t want to ruin that with heavy interfacing.
 You can estimate how the fabrics will behave together by draping them together over your hand or arm.

 You may sometimes see the term underlining and lining and wonder how those are different from interfacing.

-Underlining is to reinforce seams, inhibit stretch and help make shear fabrics more opaque to hide construction details from the outside.
-It is also a layer that you can tack hems, interfacings and facings to.
+Underlining is to reinforce seams, inhibit stretch and help make sheer fabrics more opaque to hide construction details from the outside.
+It is also a layer that you can tack hems, interfacings, and facings to.